 Developing children's participation and enjoyment of reading is part of St Andrew's School Development Plan 2019-20.
 On this page we aim to provide more information about some of the initiatives that we use in school in order to try to raise the profile and importance of reading.

 Children practise their comprehension skills through daily taught reading sessions.
 Teachers discuss vocabulary and generate ideas from the text.
 These lessons enable the teacher to model expression, fluency and reading for punctuation.
 Strategies for reading unfamiliar words are taught and practised.
-The emphasis on comprehension in the National Curriculum has given opportunity to develop children's inference and deduction skills, using the VIPERS reading techniques.

 Spelling and Phonics